Frank Turner: The Road Beneath My Feet and Positive Songs for Negative People (2015–2016)

 In 2014, Turner announced that he was in the process of writing a book, consisting of tour diaries and travel memoirs, asking fans to contribute to the book by sending in stories and pictures they shared with Turner.
-The book, titled 'The Road Beneath My Feet', named after lyrics from Turner's song 'The Road', was released on 26 March 2015, being published by Headline Publishing Group.
+The book, titled The Road Beneath My Feet, named after lyrics from Turner's song "The Road", was released on 26 March 2015, published by Headline Publishing Group.
 Following the book release, Turner embarked on a 2015 book tour, which included signings, question-and-answer sessions and live solo performances from Turner.
 The book went straight into the bestseller charts.

 On 20 March 2015, Turner released a lyric video promoting a new song called "Get Better" which was to be on his sixth album.
 Alongside it, he offered a free download of the song from his website.
 On 29 April 2015, following several posts of a similar nature on social media, a picture was posted of the mastered album with no artwork.
 This was followed by an Instagram post on 11 May 2015, in which Turner shared the album's cover and its title, Positive Songs for Negative People.

 On 1 June 2015, it was announced that Turner would play a set at Glastonbury 2015 on the Other Stage.

-On 15 June 2015 Turner released the music video for "The Next Storm," the second single from Positive Songs....
+On 15 June 2015 Turner released the music video for "The Next Storm", the second single from Positive Songs....
 The video features former mixed martial artist and All Elite Wrestling professional wrestler CM Punk.